The Canadian Alliance on Mental Illness and Mental Health (CAMIMH)

 One of CAMIMH’s major annual initiatives is the Faces of Mental Illness campaign, a national education campaign that operates in conjunction with Mental Illness Awareness Week (MIAW).
 MIAW will reach more Canadians than ever before through their annual campaigns.
 We hope you join the conversation and help put an end to the stigma associated with mental illness.

 As a non-profit, all of CAMIMH’s members volunteer their time to participate in our advocacy and awareness initiatives.
 CAMIMH is able to do this work through the generous support of sponsors and individual donations.
-Become a sponsor here or donate today.
+Become a sponsor here today.

 Established in 1998, the Canadian Alliance on Mental Illness and Mental Health (CAMIMH) is an alliance of mental health organizations comprised of health care providers and organizations representing persons with mental illness and their families and caregivers.
 CAMIMH’s mandate is to ensure that mental health is placed on the national agenda so that persons with a lived experience of mental illness and their families receive appropriate access to care and support.

 We envision a country where all Canadians enjoy good mental health.
 Canadians with a lived experience of mental illness, their families and care providers must have access to the care, support and respect to which they are entitled and in parity with other health conditions.

 We are committed to a National Action Plan that upholds the following principles:

 - Mental illness and mental health issues must be considered within the framework of the determinants of health and recognizes the important linkages among mental, neurological and physiological health.